creskopper/habous-prayer-times-api/README.md

 ## Live API

-This API is live and hosted on `render.com` for free.
+For more information visit: **[habous-prayer-times-api.onrender.com](https://habous-prayer-times-api.onrender.com/)**

--   **Note:** Render spins down a Free web service that goes 15 minutes without receiving inbound traffic.
-Render spins the service back up whenever it next receives a request to process.
-Spinning up a service takes a few seconds, which causes a noticeable delay for incoming requests until the service is back up and running.
+**Please note:** This API is hosted on render.com's free tier.
+Render occasionally spins down free web services that go 15 minutes without receiving inbound traffic.
+When a request is made, Render resumes the service, causing a brief delay before the API is back up and running.
+Users may experience this slight delay due to service reactivation.

 You can access the API endpoints: